- 1 of

 Billy Graham, evangelist, 99

 (Nov.
 7, 1918 — Feb.
 21, 2018) One of the world's most famous Christian evangelists, the Southern Baptist preacher known as "America's pastor" began his spiritual journey at 16.
 From there, Billy Graham broke barriers and took his spiritual message across the world, preaching to an estimated 200 million people in 185 countries during his lifetime.
 Thanks to his near-constant presence on radio, television and the internet, his message reached countless more.
-He began holding revival meetings in the 1940s and went on to become an advisor to several U.S. presidents.
+He began holding revival meetings in the 1940s and went on to become an adviser to several U.S. presidents.
 In recent years, as his health worsened, his son Franklin Graham played an increasingly greater role in managing his international ministry.

 PHOTO BY: CBS Photo Archive/Getty Images